 Esmeralda Kosmatopoulos is a multi-disciplinary conceptual artist working around language and identity.

 Born in Greece, raised in Paris, she now lives and works between Cairo, Paris and New York.
-Her work investigates the definition and construction of identities, personal memories, culture and collective histories in the post-Internet age.
-She places herself as a translator, building connections between past and present, physical and virtual and ultimately between one and another.
+Her work investigates the definition and construction of identities, personal memories, culture and collective histories.

 Her work was exhibited in galleries and institutions internationally including Times Art Museum (Beijing, China), La Panacée (Montpellier, France), Gallerie delle Prigioni - Luciano Benetton Collections (Treviso, Italy), Somerset House (London, UK), Musée Zadkine (Paris, France), Kunsthal Charlottenborg (Copenhagen, Denmark), Künstlerhaus Wien (Vienna, Austria), Kunsthal Aarhus (Aarhus, Denmark), Palazzo delle Arti Napoli (Naples, Italy), AMA | Art Museum of the Americas (DC, USA), French Institute of Athens (Athens, Greece), CICA Museum (Gimpo-si, Korea) among others.
 Upcoming exhibitions include the Powerlong Museum (Shanghai, China) and the 5th Istanbul Biennale (Istanbul, Turkey).